-- 1. Increasing life expectancy by focusing on inequalities
+- 1. Protecting vulnerable children

-- 2. Improving mental health and wellbeing
+- 2. Increasing life expectancy by focusing on inequalities

-- 3. Housing
+- 3. Improving mental health and wellbeing

-- 4. Protecting vulnerable children
+- 4. Housing

 These priorities have been selected on the basis that as there is no single agency or group already addressing them we can all make a difference.
 We have deliberately set out not to duplicate activity already taking place.
 So, for example, we did not select tackling crime as a priority as this is something that the Safer Slough Partnership is leading on and effectively coordinating a multi-agency and community approach already.